ajdinl/ajdinl/README.md

 ### Hi there 👋

-My name is Ajdin, and I'm Junior Frontend Developer.
+My name is Ajdin, and I'm Frontend Developer.

 My portfolio website is https://ajdinlojic.vercel.app/ , there you can find more about me.